 - 1. Please read these documents carefully. - 2.
 Parent/Carer to discuss the information in these documents with your child. - 3.
 All Students and Parents/Carers are required to acknowledge the above documents by completing the online acknowledgement form (refer to the link in the email). - 4.
-The student acknowledgement form will need to be submitted online prior to your enrolment interview.
+The student acknowledgement form will need to be submitted online prior to your enrolment interview (Year 11 Enrolments). - 5.
+The student acknowledgement form will need to be submitted online prior to the Year 7 Student Orientation Day and Parent Evening (Year 7 Enrolments).

-Religious Education Agreement Years 7 - 12
+Religious Education Agreement